SoftUni/Programming-Basics-Book-Python-EN/chapter-10-functions.md

 Another good rule of thumb is to leave **one empty line** between the loops and the conditional statements as well as **two empty lines** after the definition of a function.
 Also, try to **avoid long and complex expressions**.
 Practice shows that these practices improve the readability of the code and save the developer's time.

-## What did we learn from this chapter?
+## What Have We Learned from This Chapter?

 In this chapter were introduced the fundamental concepts of working with functions, and:
 * Learned that the **use** of functions comes very useful when larger programs must be **fragmented** into simpler tasks.